Supporting your child’s fine motor skills through play

 Image source: freepik.com

-Playing with cars and trucks is another way that children work on their fine motor skills.
+Building blocks help children to refine their fine motor skills, as do playing with cars and trucks.
 You could play a parking game, where your child is asked to ‘park’ the cars by putting them into the spaces.
 You can ask your child to park the cars according to size (small or big), colour, or even function (emergency vehicles versus passenger vehicles).

-Posting dry spaghetti through a colander is brilliant for toddlers to work on their fine motor and concentration skills.
-It’s easy to set up, and easy to tidy up too.
+Posting dry spaghetti through a colander is an easy activity to set up, and easy to tidy up too.

 Encourage your child to tear catalogue pages into various shapes and sizes.
 This activity develops their use of both hands, one hand to hold the paper, and one hand to tear.
 This develops strength in their hands.
 It also helps develop hand-eye coordination.

-During this period, children enjoy creating things through arts and crafts activities, such as finger painting or starting to paint with brushes.
-They will also begin to refine their painting movement, moving from using their whole arm to painting with wrist action instead, which allows them to paint with smaller movements.
+Children enjoy creating things through arts and crafts activities, such as finger painting or starting to paint with brushes.
+Over time, they may also begin to refine their painting movement, moving from using their whole arm to painting with wrist action instead, which allows them to paint with smaller movements.

 Reading books together also encourages fine motor movement, as your child progresses from turning two or three pages at a time to being able to turn one page at a time.